-Below the charts, a Users Sending Requests table lists up to the top 200 active users of the selected browser family or version.
+Below the charts, a Users Sending Requests table lists up to the top 200 active users of the selected cloud app or version.
 The table includes:

-- The name of the User making the Internet requests. - The Client Hostname, if available, and Client IP Address of the machine used to browse the Internet. - The Source Server IP Address corresponding to the component (Content Gateway or Network Agent) that processes HTTP requests. - The Browser name and version.

-- The Type (mobile or desktop) of browser used. - The volume of requests made through the browser by Count and Bandwidth. - The User Agent associated with this browser and version.
+- The name of the User making the Internet requests. - The Client Hostname, if available, and Client IP Address of the machine used to browse the Internet. - The Source Server IP Address corresponding to the component (Content Gateway or Network Agent) that processes HTTP requests. - The Client App name and version. - The volume of requests made through the browser by Count and Bandwidth. - The User Agent associated with this browser and version.
 Click the icon to see the full user agent.